-All of the comparable arm's length sales are located in Seeley Lake within a four mile radius of the subject and bracket the subject property in effective age, location, number of baths and bedrooms, site improvements, quality and condition.
-No comparable sales were found to bracket the subject's small size; however two of the sales are very similar in size.
+All of the comparable arm's length sales are located in Seeley Lake within a four mile radius of the subject and bracket the subject property in effective age, location, gross living area (GLA), number of baths and bedrooms, site improvements, quality and condition.
 The comparable sales require adjustments to reflect these characteristics.